H2Swine/flac/man/flac.md

 description.
 The MIME-type (presumably image/jpeg), the resolution and color info will be retrieved from the file itself.
 \--picture="4\|\--\>\|CD\|320x300x24/173\|http://example.com/backcover.tiff"
-will store the given URI literally (the referenced file will not be retrieved), with type 4 (back cover), description "CD", and a manually specified resolution of 320x300, 24 bits-per-pixel, and 173 colors.
+will store the given URI literally (not retrieving the referenced file!), as type 4 (back cover), description "CD", and the following
+information: 320x300 resolution, 24 bits-per-pixel and 173 colors.

 ### Apodization functions for encoding
 To improve LPC analysis, the encoder applies a standard technique of